Established in 1998, the Duquesne University Speech-Language-Hearing Clinic serves people of all ages who have problems communicating.

 - Central Auditory Processing Disorder Clinic: Evaluation and treatment of children and adults with central auditory processing deficits.
 Hearing screenings and basic auditory evaluations to assess hearing ability.
 Auditory training, aural rehabilitation, and therapy for auditory processing problems.

-- Child Language Clinic: Evaluation and treatment for children from birth to age 18 years with language problems related to a variety of diagnoses including autism.
+- Language Disorders and Autism Clinic: Evaluation and treatment for children from birth to age 18 years with language problems related to a variety of diagnoses including autism.

-- Motor Speech and Voice Clinic: Evaluation and treatment of individuals experiencing speech and voice production difficulties as a result of neurological conditions including Parkinson's disease and laryngeal tension.
+- Motor Speech Disorders Clinic: Evaluation and treatment of individuals experiencing speech production difficulties as a result of neurological conditions (e.g., stroke, head trauima, Parkinson's disease).

 - Speech Production Clinic: Evaluations and treatment of children and adults having difficulty producing sounds or being understood by others.
 Modification of accent is also provided.